erosgbcs/thermal-web-system/README.md

 ```

 2. Configure Firebase
-   · Replace the firebaseConfig object inside the <script type="module"> tag in index.html with your own Firebase project credentials.
+  - Replace the `firebaseConfig` object in `firebase.js` with your Firebase project credentials.
+  - Enable **Authentication > Sign-in method > Email/Password**.
+  - Create an administrator account in Firebase Authentication.
-   · Ensure your Realtime Database rules allow read/write for authenticated users:
+  - Ensure your Realtime Database rules allow read/write for authenticated users:
      ```json
      {
        "rules": {